-Blueberry Cornbread Waffles with Homemade Blueberry Syrup
+Easy Blueberry Cornbread Waffles

-- 1 8.5-oz pkg corn muffin mix
+- 1 8.5-oz package Jiffy corn muffin mix or equivalent brand

-- 1/8 tsp ground cinnamon
+- ⅛ teaspoon ground cinnamon

-- 1/2 cup milk
+- ½ cup milk

 - 1 egg

-- 1/2 cup fresh blueberries approximate
+- ½ cup fresh blueberries (approximate)

 - In a medium-sized bowl, whisk together corn muffin mix and cinnamon.